tecolicom/Text-Conceal/README.md

     use Text::Tabs;
     print expand <>;

-In this case, make transform object with **length** function which can correctly handle wide character width, and the pattern of string to be replaced.
+In this case, make conceal object with **length** function which can correctly handle wide character width, and the pattern of string to be concealed.

     use Text::Conceal;
     use Text::VisualWidth::PP;